toolbuilder/await-for-it/README.md

 The documentation is in progress.
 Sometimes the functional API examples show chainable API use.
 Sometimes it is the other way around.
 I will continue improving - especially in areas where you provide feedback.

+### Customization

+`Await-For-It` works with your generators and iterables.
+It is also possible to add or remove methods from `Await-For-It` to suit your needs.
+See [customization](docs/customization.md).

 ## Examples

 Here is a quick set of [examples](docs/examples.md)